webix-hub/docs/data/api/refs/ui.treetable.md

 - api/link/ui.treetable_onbeforesort_event.md - fires before sorting dataset
 - api/link/ui.treetable_onbeforeunselect_event.md - fired before a cell is unselected
 - api/link/ui.treetable_onbindrequest_event.md - fires when the component is ready to receive data from the master component
-- api/link/ui.treetable_ondatarequest_event.md - called before exucuting auto-loading data call
+- api/link/ui.treetable_ondatarequest_event.md - fires when data from the server side is requested (part of dynamic loading)
 - api/link/ui.treetable_ondataupdate_event.md - fires when data item is in update process
 - api/link/ui.treetable_ondestruct_event.md - occurs when component destroyed
 - api/link/ui.treetable_ondragout_event.md - fires when a dragged element is moved outside of the droppable area